Vinay-jkw/bopt_ws/README.md

 ## 🏗 System Architecture

-The following diagram illustrates how the packages, nodes, simulation, and external systems interact:
+The following diagram illustrates how the modular packages, nodes, controllers, simulation, and external systems interact:

 ```mermaid
 flowchart TD